 Homeworks.
 Throughout the class there will be two homework assignments.
 Three late days are awarded for the quarter.
 Once these late days are used up, homework turned in late will be penalized 20% per late day.
 The number of late days used is rounded up to the nearest day, so assignments turned in one hour late use one full late day.
 Late days cannot be applied to the project milestone or final project presentation.

 All codes must be executable on stanford student machines (i.e. cardinal, myth, or rice).
 No Jupyter notebooks will be allowed.
 Include how to run your code in your README, and all your codes must be able to run without user modification (e.g. if the code takes in a file as an input the path or the file name should not be hard coded but should be passed in through command line.
 All files must be named appropriately and your submitted zipped file must include your name.
 Be as detailed as possible to ensure that you get all the points.

 Because we reuse some problem set questions from previous years' homeworks, looking at previous years' solution sets is not permitted and is an honor code violation.

 Students may discuss homework problems in groups.
 However, each student must write down the solutions independently, and without referring to written notes from the joint session.
 In other words, each student must understand the solution well enough in order to reconstruct it by him/herself.
 In addition, each student should write on the problem set the set of people with whom s/he collaborated.

 Project.
 Students will form groups, and each group will be assigned an individual project.
-Instead of a final exam, at the end of the class there will be a poster session where the groups will present their work.
+Instead of a final exam, at the end of the class there will be a final presentation where the groups will present their work.
 There will also be a final survey for your feedbacks.